Majramos/awesome/TOPICS.md

 *   [rapidsai/raft](https://github.com/rapidsai/raft) - RAFT contains fundamental widely-used algorithms and primitives for machine learning and information retrieval.
 The algorithms are CUDA-accelerated and form building blocks for more easily writing high performance applications.
 *   [rapidsai/cuvs](https://github.com/rapidsai/cuvs) - cuVS - a library for vector search and clustering on the GPU
+*   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
+Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

 ## nearest-neighbors